custom-components/pyscript/docs/reference.rst

 Note that ``period`` and ``cron`` behave differently as daylight savings changes occur.
 The ``datetime`` values are always in local time.
-The ``interval`` in the ``period()`` trigger is always the same duration, even when it crosses a daylight savings time change.
+The ``interval`` in the ``period()`` trigger is always the same duration, even when it crosses a daylight saving time change.
 For example, if the starting time is 6:00pm on some day in summer, and the interval is 1 day, the triggers will occur at 6:00pm in summer and 5:00pm in winter; they are always exactly 24 hours apart.
-In contrast, if ``cron()`` specifies a daily trigger at a specific time of day, the interval between triggers will be 23 or 25 hours when it crosses a daylight savings time change, so that the trigger continues to be at the specific time of day according to the ``cron()`` specification.
+In contrast, if ``cron()`` specifies a daily trigger at a specific time of day, the interval between triggers will be 23 or 25 hours when it crosses a daylight saving time change, so that the trigger continues to be at the specific time of day according to the ``cron()`` specification.
 For example, if the ``cron()`` specification is ``"0 18 * * *"`` (6:00pm every day), the triggers will occur at 6:00pm every day, even when the time changes from summer to winter or vice versa.

-This can create some surprising behavior when the ``cron()`` specification is for a time that lands in the middle of the repeated or skipped hour when daylight savings time changes.
+This can create some surprising behavior when the ``cron()`` specification is for a time that lands in the middle of the repeated or skipped hour when daylight saving time changes.
 For example, if the ``cron()`` specification is ``"1 1-4 * * *"`` (1:01am, 2:01am, 3:01am, 4:01am every day), when the transition from summer to winter time occurs, the triggers will occur at 1:01am, 2:01am, 3:01am, 4:01am, but the 2:01am trigger will occur 2 hours after the 1:01am trigger.
 When the transition